 As if the roads aren't bad enough; minibuses and cars often break down and when breakdowns occur, local drivers usually place branches or rocks behind the vehicle to indicate trouble, but these warning signals can be difficult to identify as such so drivers should be cautious at all times.

 Police set up wire coils as roadblocks on some of the major roads, and these may be difficult to see at night.
 It's best not to travel at night and overland travel should be undertaken in a convoy.

 The Tourism industry in Djibouti is in its infancy to say the least.
 Lower your expectations.
 The safety standards you might expect of transport and tour operators, including adventure activities, are not always met.
 Sufficient safety equipment may not be provided and recommended maintenance standards and safety precautions may not be observed.

 The only means of public inter-city travel is by bus.
 Buses are poorly maintained and their operators often drive erratically with little regard for passenger safety.

 Do not travel to the border with Eritrea.
-From 10 to 12 June 2008, there were military clashes between Djibouti and Eritrea after an incursion of Eritrean forces into the disputed Djibouti border region.
+In June 2008 there were military clashes between Djibouti and Eritrea after an incursion of Eritrean forces into the disputed Djibouti border region.
 This led to casualties on both sides.
-The situation remains fragile and further conflict is possible.
+The situation remains fragile, and further conflict is possible.

-You should also avoid travelling to remote areas, including the border with Somaliland, in the North-West of Somalia, where the presence of security forces is low.
+You should also avoid traveling to remote areas, including the border with Somaliland, in the North-West of Somalia, where the presence of security forces is low.

-The good news about Djibouti: it's a perfect spot for swimming with one of these magnificent creatures, and all you need is a snorkel kit.
+The good news about Djibouti: it's a perfect spot for swimming with whale sharks, and all you need is a snorkel kit.
 Do your research to find a reliable, responsible tour operator instead of going alone (which isn't recommended).

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.